blurgyy/dt/roadmap.md

 - [x] Do not _remove_ existing target file when _overwriting_, because it causes some X compositor (like picom) to flash or fail to automatically load config file after overwriting
+- [ ] Add `global.include` array to allow including other config files

 ## CLI